MIRI LRS Recommended Strategies

 See also: JWST Background Model, Background-Limited Observations, MIRI Cross-Mode Recommended Strategies, APT Targets, MIRI TSO Recommended Strategies

-A MAPPING dither pattern with either 2 spatial positions or 2 spectral positions could also be used, but this method is strongly discouraged, because the pipeline will have no means of identifying the background position and will not subtract it.
-In addition, this approach would not mitigate for bad pixels.
+A MAPPING dither pattern with either 2 spatial positions or 2 spectral positions could also be used, but this method is strongly discouraged, because the pipeline will have no means of identifying the background position and will therefore not subtract it.
+In addition, this approach does not mitigate for bad pixels.
 If the observer wishes to pursue this option, the extended science target will be observed in the center of one of the 2 slit positions.
-The background position will rotate with the position angle of the slit (at roughly 1° per day) and can only be constrained by constraining the observing time.
+The background position will rotate with the position angle of the slit (at roughly 1° per day) and can only be constrained by restricting the observing time.

 References